UO-CS322/cs322-s25/sessions/LectureNotes.md

 *   **Cross-Site Scripting (XSS):**  Injecting malicious JavaScript into a website to steal cookies or redirect users to phishing sites. *XSS is a major threat to session security.*
     *   *Example:* An attacker injects a script into a forum post that steals the cookies of anyone who views the post.
 *   **Exhaustive Search:** Trying all possible session IDs until a valid one is found.  *(Only feasible if session IDs are weak.)*
     *   *Example:* An attacker writes a script that repeatedly sends requests with different session IDs until it finds a valid session.
+Then they have access to all associated data.
 *   **Intelligent Manipulation of Session Data:**  Tampering with session data to gain unauthorized access.
     *   *Example:* An attacker modifies a cookie to change their user role from "guest" to "admin".
 *   **Network Manipulation:**  Redirecting traffic or modifying DNS entries to intercept session information.